posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

-Please see the [Contributing page](https://github.com/microsoft/vscode-python/wiki/Contributing) in our wiki on how to contribute to this project.
+Please see [our wiki](https://github.com/microsoft/vscode-python/wiki) on how to contribute to this project.